 Preliminary engineering was completed in July 2018 for the recommendations above within Wilson Park Creek Reach 3.
 The final design has been divided into two phases:

-Project timeline is subject to change
+The project timeline is subject to change.

 MMSD will conduct a number of stakeholder and public outreach activities throughout the entirety of the project to provide information, obtain project input and feedback.

 Sign-up for email updates, and stay tuned to our website and MMSD social media (Twitter, Instagram, Facebook) for upcoming Wilson Park Creek outreach activities.

 MMSD is partnered with the following entities on the Wilson Park Creek project: